game-works/SuperT/README.md

 # SuperT - A game using Qt/QGraphicsView framework.
-MIT license.

 This game is a second iteration (or should I say tentative) to make a simple game.
 The motivation was to improve my understanding of Qt/QGraphics framework.
 Some of the design ideas were copied from this great book: http://www.gameprogrammingpatterns.com/

-There is a ton of things to improve, ranging from design (maybe use composition in form of an ECS) and performance.
-I've ended up using SIGNAL/SLOTS from Qt and that wasn't on my plans, I've wanted to avoid using much of the Meta object from Qt, but that simplifies a lot the message broking between classes.
-Maybe on a further iteration I'll change this to a custo publish/subscriber solution.
+There is a ton of things to improve, ranging from design (maybe use composition in form of an EntityComponentSystem) and performance.
+I've ended up using SIGNAL/SLOTS from Qt and that wasn't on my plans, I've wanted to avoid using much of the Meta object features from Qt, but this feature simplifies a lot of the message broking between classes.
+Maybe on a further iteration I'll change this to a custom publish/subscriber solution.

-Some performance degradation is happening when a lot of entities are displayed maybe this might be related to QGraphicsScene management, another oportunity is to build a custom scene management.
+Some performance degradation is happening when a lot of entities are displayed (on release, that does not seem too noticeable) maybe this might be related to QGraphicsScene management, another improvement oportunity is to build a custom scene management.

 Also there is certanly some bugs here and there too, feel free to hunt them!